Surrogate Model-Based Explainability Methods for Point Cloud NNs: RELATED WORK

-Although there are many studies in the literature on the outcome of explainability methods, an acknowledged quantitative assessment for those approaches is absent\cite{Burkart2020a} due to their subjectivity. \cite{adebayo2020sanity} argues that a feasible explanation should be sensitive to the weights in the models and the data generating process, and proposed an alternative evaluation approach by randomizing the network weights as well as the labels and inspecting the sensitivity of the saliency maps.
-However, this approach tends to only benefit the gradient-based explainability methods and validates invalidity instead of feasibility. \cite{Gemert2020} strive to observe the improvement of the core performance of the network and the confidence they can generate for the users of the system when processing image data. \cite{Bach2015,7552539,Montavon2019} purpose an intuitive and efficient pattern to verify the explanations by flipping the pixels that contribute positively or negatively (or approximately to zero) to a particular class and record the varified prediction scores.
-Nevertheless, those aforementioned verification methods have never been applied to point clouds.
+\textbf{Explanation plausibility verification:} Although there are many studies in the literature on the outcome of explainability methods, an acknowledged quantitative assessment for those approaches is absent~\cite{Burkart2020a} due to their subjectivity. \cite{adebayo2020sanity} argues that a feasible explanation should be sensitive to the weights of models and the data generating process, and proposed an alternative evaluation approach by randomizing the network weights as well as the labels and inspecting the sensitivity of the saliency maps.
+However, this approach tends to only benefit the gradient-based explainability methods and validates invalidity instead of feasibility. \cite{Gemert2020} strive to observe the improvement of the core performance of the network and the confidence they can generate for the users of the system when processing image data. \cite{Bach2015,7552539,Montavon2019} purpose an intuitive and efficient pattern to verify the explanations by flipping the pixels that contribute positively or negatively (or approximately to zero) to a particular class and record the verified prediction scores.
+Nevertheless, the flipping operation of this method could be optimized to some extent while processing point cloud data, which we will discuss in section \ref{XAI_for_PC}.